Worried about the Delta variant?

 “One concern is the Delta variant is evading the vaccines.
 Another concern is any virus that causes a high viral load would break through vaccine protection — and there is evidence that the delta variant does cause higher viral loads earlier in the course of infection.
 We will never get away from these concerns because the virus will continue to mutate itself into new variants so long as it circulates in the population, and the biggest space it has to circulate is among the unvaccinated.”

-Do we need to change our behavior now that the Delta variant is the main source of breakthrough infections?
+Do we need to change our behavior now and mask up indoors now that the more infectious Delta variant is the main source of breakthrough infections?

 Dr. Benjamin Singer: “In places with high vaccination rates and low community transmission, you do not need to change your behavior.
 Of course, vaccinated people may still choose to wear masks if they or someone in their household contact is at particularly high risk.

 “But in places with low vaccination rates and high community transmission, I think it makes clear sense to add back masking when you are indoors as an additional layer of protection from a more contagious variant.

 “Delta is a more contagious variant than previous SARS-CoV-2 variants and has a weak ability to evade vaccine immunity, at least among those who are only partially vaccinated with one dose of an mRNA vaccine.
 Hence, breakthrough infections may be more common with Delta.”

 Mercedes Carnethon: “The Delta variant won’t change my behavior in a community where the test positivity rate remains low, which signals low community transmission.
 However, at this time I would not choose to travel to a hotspot.
 But if I had to go, I would wear my mask and try to avoid large groups of people.
 I would not take unvaccinated family members to a current hot spot or family members who are vaccinated but who remain vulnerable due to age or other conditions.”